-Volume Serial Number: Field 3 contains a unique identification code assigned when the volume enters the system.
+VOLUME SERIAL NUMBER: Field 3 contains a unique identification code assigned when the volume enters the system.
 You can place the code on the external surface of the volume for visual identification.
-The code is normally numeric (000001-999999), but may be any 1 to 6 alphameric or national (#, \$, @) characters, or a hyphen (X'60').
+The code is normally numeric (000001-999999), but may be any 1 to 6 alphameric or national (#, \$, a) characters, or a hyphen (X'60').
 If this field is less than 6 characters, it is padded on the right with blanks.

-Volume Security: Field 4 is reserved for use by installations that wish to provide security for volumes.
-Make this field a C'0' unless you have your own security processing routines.
+VOLUME SECURITY: Field 4 is reserved for use by installations that wish to provide security for volumes.
+Make this field a C'O' unless you have your own security processing routines.

-VTOC Pointer: Field 5 of direct-access volume label 1 contains the address of the VTOC in the form of CCHHR.
+VTOC POINTER: Field 5 of direct-access volume label 1 contains the address of the VTOC in the form of CCHHR.

-Reserved: Field 6 is reserved for future developmental purposes.
+RESERVED: Field 6 is reserved for future developmental purposes.
 Leave it blank.

-Owner Name and Address Code: Field 7 contains a unique identification of the owner of the volume.
+OWNER NAME AND ADDRESS CODE: Field 7 contains a unique identification of the owner of the volume.